raghavsatyadev/adb-idea/README.md

 Installation
 ========

-Download and install *ADB Idea* directly from Intellij / Android Studio:
+Download and install *ADB Menu* directly from Intellij / Android Studio:
 `Preferences/Settings->Plugins->Browse Repositories`

-Alternatively, you can [download the plugin](http://plugins.jetbrains.com/plugin/7380?pr=idea) from the jetbrains plugin site and install it manually in:
+Alternatively, you can [download the plugin](https://plugins.jetbrains.com/plugin/28868-adb-menu) from the jetbrains plugin site and install it manually in:
 `Preferences/Settings->Plugins->Install plugin from disk`

 License